shannu-122299/StockTradingApp/README.md

 It does not execute real-money stock market transactions and is not currently deployed online.

-The application is **not currently deployed online** and does not execute real-money stock market transactions.

 To run the project successfully:

 1. Install Node.js and MongoDB or use MongoDB Atlas.